July 24, 2008

 It was my boyfriend’s birthday last weekend and I wanted to make him something special despite the fact that he didn’t really want to celebrate his birthday.
 The problem is that he doesn’t like many traditional desserts, most especially cake.
 I can’t even conceive of disliking cake, but somehow he does.
 Thankfully, though, he does love cheesecake (which he vehemently insists is not really a cake, so much does the taint of the word “cake” bother him).
 But even having found a dessert he actually likes, he’s almost impossible to entirely please because every single cheesecake I’ve made for him in the past, though always praised as “good” comes with the disclaimer of “but not as good as the New York cheesecake I had that one time”.
 AAARRRRRRGGGGGGG!
-So I have made it my mission of find and make a real New York style cheesecake and this time I think I found it.
-I actually got a “I really like this” out of him, no disclaimers!
+So I have made it my mission to find and make a real New York-style cheesecake and this time I think I found it.
+I actually got an “I really like this” out of him, no disclaimers!

 Cheesecake Supreme with Oreo Cookie Crust